 CCIC paid approximately \$2.0 million of our defense costs associated with Mr. Klein's lawsuit, subject to a reservation of rights, and we paid the remaining portion of the defense costs.
 Additionally, in November 2012, CCIC reimbursed us \$3.95 million for the \$3.94 million payment we made to Mr. Klein under the terms of the Settlement Agreement as well as for the \$13,000 of related employment taxes that we paid.
 CCIC made this payment without waiving any of its rights and without affecting any of our or our chief executive officer's counterclaims against CCIC, including for failure to defend and bad faith, in the pending lawsuit against CCIC.
-While we are defending vigorously CCIC's declaratory judgment action and pursuing our counterclaims, and we intend to defend vigorously any attempt by CCIC to recover any amount it paid to us for our defense costs or for the \$3.95 million reimbursement payment, we can provide no assurances regarding the outcome of the litigation with CCIC.
-If we are required to repay to CCIC the settlement funds or any part of our defense costs and fees borne by CCIC, or both, our financial position may be materially negatively affected and our stock price may decline.
+CCIC is attempting to amend its complaint in order to seek recovery of the defense and settlement costs it paid, as well as its own costs and legal fees associated with the policy.
+While we are defending vigorously CCIC's declaratory judgment action, including its attempt to recover defense and settlement costs, and vigorously pursuing our counterclaims, we can provide no assurances regarding the outcome of the litigation with CCIC.
+If we are required to repay to CCIC the settlement funds or any part of our defense costs borne by CCIC, or both, our financial position may be materially negatively affected and our stock price may decline.